laboon/CS1699_Fall2018/deliverables/2/deliverable2.md

 Transactions consist of a series of comma-delimited inputs, a semicolon, then a series of comma-delimited outputs.
 All non-coinbase transactions will have at least one input, and all transactions will have at least one output.
 There is no limit on the number of inputs or outputs for a given transactions other than that a transaction that is too large will not fit in a block!

 Each input or output will have a `>` sign and a positive integer (i.e., > 0) indicating the value of that input or output in Billcoins.
-BillCoin does not allow fractional, negative, or 0-coin transactions.
+BillCoin does not allow fractional, negative, or 0-coin transactions (although it does allow 0-fee transactions - but if you like, you can ignore those freeloaders!).

 You may assume that all transactions are valid - correctly signed, the user has access to the UTXOs being used as input, etc.  If we were operating a real miner, we would obviously be much more paranoid!